wdku5791/AlisonsArt/README.md

-# Project Name
+# ArtPoint

-> Pithy project description
+> An online auction place for artists and art lovers

 ## Team